Thorpe St Andrew School: Results

-In 2008 OFSTED reported that Year 11 pupils were at a higher level than expected.
+In 2008, Ofsted reported that Year 11 pupils were at a higher level than expected.
 They also said that the pupils were welcoming and polite.

 In early 2012 Thorpe St Andrew scored well in the Department for Education school league tables.
 For 2011, 69% of students achieved 5 or more A*-C grades at GCSE (or equivalent) including English and Mathematics, slightly lower than in 2010 (71%) but higher than both 2009 (67%) and 2008 (64%).
-The percentage of students who achieved 5 or more A*-C grades at GCSE (or equivalent) was 91% and the number of pupils achieving at least one qualification was 99%.
+The percentage of students who achieved 5 or more A*-C grades at GCSE (or equivalent) was 91%, and 99% of pupils achieved at least one qualification.

 In the 2014 inspection, Ofsted described the school as outstanding.
-In the 2022 Ofsted inspection, the rating dropped to requires improvement.
-The Sixth Form was described as good.
+In the 2022 Ofsted inspection, the rating dropped to "requires improvement".
+The sixth form was described as good.
+In the 2025 Ofsted inspection, the rating was raised to Good in all areas.

+March 2026 stabbing incident

+On 11 March 2026 a 15-year-old boy stabbed a 15-year-old girl at the school, causing minor injuries.
+The school was placed into lockdown while police dealt with the incident.
+A 15-year-old boy was arrested for GBH with intent.
+He was later charged with attempted murder and possession of a knife on school grounds.